 Ten Reasons to Consign This Spring

-Today on the blog, Amy from Gabriel’s Good Tidings shares 10 reasons to consign at Boutique For A Week’s Spring 2018 Sale.
+Today on the blog, Amy from Gabriel’s Good Tidings shares 10 reasons to consign at our Spring 2020 Sale.

 1. Make extra money.

 Who doesn’t like a little extra cash in their wallet?
 One sale, the money I earned from consigning at Boutique For A Week allowed me to meet my goal to have my kitchen cabinets painted.
 In past sales, I’ve been able to pay cash for Christmas gifts or put several hundred dollars back into our savings fund.

 I’m constantly purging and re-organizing our closets, drawers, and storage solutions.
 Boutique For A Week is the twice a year motivation I need to ruthlessly go through my home and purge items that are no longer working for our family.
 A clutter-free home makes for a very happy me.

 3. Shop early.

 Consignors have the added benefit of shopping before the public.
 This allows me to see the best selection and shop with a much smaller crowd.
 Consignors also gain access to the 50% off sale before the public, which allows me first grab at these items with rock-bottom prices.

 4. Browse early.